RenderKit/oidn/doc/overview.md

 out the Monte Carlo noise inherent to stochastic ray tracing methods like path tracing, reducing the amount of necessary samples per pixel by even multiple orders of magnitude (depending on the desired closeness to the ground truth).

-Open Image Denoise is CPU-based, and runs on anything from laptops, to workstations, to compute nodes in HPC systems.
+Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures.
+It runs on anything from laptops, to workstations, to compute nodes in HPC systems.
 It is efficient enough to be suitable not only for offline rendering, but also for interactive or even real-time ray tracing.

 Open Image Denoise internally builds on top of
-[Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and fully exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance, thus a CPU with support for at least SSE4.2 is required to run Open Image Denoise.
+[Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN)](https://github.com/intel/mkl-dnn), and fully exploits modern instruction sets like Intel SSE4, AVX2, and AVX-512 to achieve high denoising performance.
+A CPU with support for at least SSE4.2 is required to run Open Image Denoise.

 Support and Contact